How and why I got rid of my hidden clutter

 I recently wrote about the importance of being tidy – even if you have some disorganization in your home.
 As I wrote it, I was reminded of the areas where I have pockets of disorder in my house – where hidden clutter lives.
 They are easy for me to forget about because the house tends to be so tidy.
 I don’t feel weighed down daily by the accumulation of this hidden clutter.
 It isn’t a visual eye sore and it doesn’t stop me from moving around my space or functioning efficiently, which is key.

 Unlike disorganization and clutter that spills into your living and working spaces, this hidden clutter feels invisible.
-And that can actually be the most dangerous kind of clutter.
-The more we allow the hidden and the seemingly invisible clutter to accumulate, the more weighed down we feel – even if we don’t see it in our day-t0-day.
+And that can be the most dangerous kind of clutter.
+The more we allow the hidden and the seemingly invisible clutter to accumulate, the more weighed down we feel – even if we don’t see it in our day-to-day.
 When your psyche is weighed down, a different kind of overwhelm ensues.

 And it isn’t pretty.
 Or necessary.